joshdaquino/Android-BluetoothSPPLibrary/README.md

 • It's very easy to use

-• Auto add LF (0x0A) and CR (0x0D) when send data to connection device

 • No need to create layout for bluetooth device list to select device for connection.
 You can use built-in layout in this library and you can customize layout if you want

 • Auto connection supported